Train-In-Blocks-Ltd/Landing/content/blog/world-water-day-2022.md

 ## How is it marked?

 World Water Day is celebrated and marked around the world with a variety of events from economic forums, fundraising efforts, TV adverts, social media campaigns, competitions and educational activities.
-With climate change, the environment and ecosystem affect and result in the water-crises.
+With climate change, the environment and ecosystem affect, and result in, the water crises.
 Due to floods, drought, water pollution; vegetation, soil, rivers, and lakes are degrading.

 For 2022, the theme of WWD is Groundwater: Making the Invisible Visible.
 The World Water Day campaign this year is built around three main groundwater-related topics and issues, namely: